Shibakawa Station

 Shibakawa Station (芝川駅, Shibakawa-eki) is a railway station on the Minobu Line of Central Japan Railway Company (JR Central) located in the city of Fujinomiya, Shizuoka Prefecture, Japan.
 It is located next to a large factory of the Oji Specialty Paper Co., Ltd.

 Lines

 Shibakawa Station is served by the Minobu Line and is located 19.2 kilometers from the southern terminus of the line at Fuji Station.

 Layout

 Shibakawa Station has one island platform serving two tracks, with a third track on a headshunt to permit passage of express trains.
-The station building has automated ticket machines, automated turnstiles and is unmanned.
+The station building has automated ticket machines, automated turnstiles and is unstaffed.